Caparisun/reddit_stocks/README.md

 The entity hopes for lower prices so that the shares can be bought back for a discount.
 The difference between the borrowed price and the price where the shares were bought back, is the return or loss of the short seller.

 ![Picture](https://github.com/Caparisun/reddit_stocks/blob/main/pictures/short_selling.png)

-Keith argued, that if lots of people would start buying up the available shares, the short sellers would be forced to buy shares as well to cut their losses.
-He did this mostly via Reddit, a social media platform where people engage with communities via topics rather than their personal network.
-You can imagine it as a large forum that collects multiple forums in it, and therefore people interested in numerous things are actively exchanging ideas and memes there.
-On Reddit, he was posting long articles about the mechanics of how this so-called "Short Squeeze" would be working, and screenshots of his trading positions.
-It took over a year, but towards the end of December 2020, people started acting on his advice and bought GameStop share.

 Within a timeframe of only 4 weeks, the price for GameStop shares increased twenty-fold.
 Many people made a life-changing amount of money, but there is also another side to this trade:
 Many people lost a lot of money.